goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 :::caution
 This deletion is not reversible, so be sure you do not need to recover any identity data of the user.
-Otherwise, you can deactivate the account.
+You may instead deactivate the account to preserve identity data.
 :::

 1. Go into the user list and select one (or multiple users) to delete and click **Delete** on the top-right of the page.